Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Chronicles of Narnia by C.S.
 Lewis

 Chronicles of Narnia is a seven-book series that tell of a land called Narnia that four siblings find by venturing through a wardrobe.
 It involves animals that can talk, witches, and battles between good and evil.
 Although one of the oldest on the list, it still is relevant and captivating.
 C.S.
-Lewis wrote this as a sort of allegorical tale about God and his love for us.
-The God creature in this series happens to be a lion named Aslan that the four siblings love, yet fear.
+Lewis wrote this as an allegorical tale about God and his love for us.
+The God creature in this series happens to be a lion named Aslan that the four siblings love yet fear.

 And of Course: The Harry Potter Series by JK Rowlings

 Does Harry Potter need to be described?

 The series follows Harry Potter, Hermione Granger, and Ron Weasley through seven years.
 Early in JK Rowling's career, news reports spread of people of all ages reading her books and enjoying children's fiction.